-- 7.8 Of the 18 sites identified as being in Flood zone 3b the majority have not been taken forward for allocation.
+- 7.8 Of the 18 sites identified as being in Flood Zone 3b, the majority have not been taken forward for allocation.
 Of those that remain the majority are opportunity sites, and not essential to the delivery of the Plan.
-The Cleator Moor Innovation Quarter allocation has been identified as high risk but as a strategic employment site, covering 26.4 hectares it is considered that there is sufficient site capacity and opportunity at the detailed design stage to avoid the Flood Zone 3b area, and address and mitigate the flood risk for the site. - 7.9 As outlined above Millom is a high flood risk area.
-The LLFA are progressing a comprehensive flood mitigation scheme that should benefit both Millom and Haverigg.
-Details are set out in Appendix 1. - 7.10 The Local Plan policies, DS8PU "Reducing Flood Risk" and DS9PU "Sustainable Drainage", sets out the Council's approach to flood risk and mitigation.
+The Cleator Moor Innovation Quarter allocation has been identified as high risk but as a strategic employment site, covering 26.4 hectares it is considered that there is sufficient site capacity and opportunity at the detailed design stage to avoid the Flood Zone 3b area, and address and mitigate the flood risk for the site. - 7.9 As outlined above Millom is a high flood risk area; the Lead Local Flood Authority is progressing a comprehensive flood mitigation scheme that should benefit both Millom and Haverigg through improvements to surface water risk and the combined sewer system.
+There are also plans for the construction of a new flood revetment or seawall.
+No development will be able to commence until the completion of Phase 1 of these works. - 7.10 The Local Plan Policies of DS8 ("Reducing Flood Risk") and DS9 ("Sustainable Drainage"), set out the Council's approach to flood risk and mitigation.
 It supports the principles of avoiding areas of high flood risk, seeking mitigation where drainage infrastructure is inadequate, supports new flood defence measures and promoting sustainable drainage.
 A drainage strategy will be required in line with the local validation checklist for certain development to ensure foul and surface water drainage is adequately addressed.